Nova Scotia Society for the Prevention of Cruelty

 Top 10 Staff Salary Range

 |$40k - $80k||5|

-Nova Scotia SPCA is a medium-sized charity with donations of $1.3m in F2015.
-Administrative costs are 17% of revenues and fundraising costs are 18% of donations. $0.35 of every donated dollar goes toward overhead costs, which falls within Ci’s reasonable range for overhead spending.
-Nova Scotia SPCA funding reserves of $998k can cover only 88% of annual program costs, indicating a funding need.
+Nova Scotia SPCA is a Medium-sized charity with donations of $2.2m in F2017.
+Administrative costs are 10% of revenues and fundraising costs are 16% of donations.
+For every dollar donated, 74 cents go to the cause, which falls within Ci’s reasonable range for overhead spending.
+Nova Scotia SPCA funding reserves of $2.3m can cover only 66% of annual program costs, indicating a funding need.

-This charity report is an update that is currently being reviewed by Nova Scotia SPCA.
+This charity report is an update that has been sent to Nova Scotia SPCA for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December

 |Fundraising costs as % of donations||15.8%||16.2%||18.2%|

 |Cash flow from operations||226,622||(15,094)||490,738|